icodelive/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to GitHub Pages created by i-Code Live!
 ---
+# WELCOME To Our GitHub Pages Creation!
+---
+##### This GitHub Page was created by i-Code Live